flare-foundation/docs/docs/technology/glossary.md

 : An open-source blockchain using the Snow family of consensus protocols and Proof of Stake for Sybil resistance.
 It is advertised as the fastest smart contract platform.

 Block { #block }
-: For performance reasons, instead of processing transactions one by one, they are grouped together in blocks which are then validated by the consensus algorithm.
+: For performance reasons, [blockchains](#blockchain) do not process transactions one by one.
+Instead, transactions are grouped together in blocks which are then validated by the [consensus](#consensus) algorithm.

 Blockchain { #blockchain }
-: Digital ledger storing data and transactions on a distributed network of computers to make it more robust.
-Cryptography protects against information tampering, and a consensus algorithm ensures that the majority of the network agrees on the stored data even if some of the nodes act maliciously.
+: Digital [ledger](#ledger) storing data and transactions on a distributed network of computers to make it more robust.
+Cryptography protects against information tampering, and a [consensus](#consensus) algorithm ensures that the majority of the network agrees on the stored data even if some of its nodes act maliciously.

 Byzantine Fault Tolerance { #byzantine_fault_tolerance }
 : Property of a distributed system that is capable of continuous operation even when some of its participants are unreliable.
 Participants acting against the interest of the whole system, by accident or on purpose, are said to have “gone Byzantine”.

 Canary Network { #canary_network }
-: A network used for testing features under “real fire” conditions, before deploying them on the main network.
+: A network used for testing features under “real fire” conditions, before deploying them on the [main network](#main_network).
 All users of the canary network are real users, but they are aware of the experimental nature of the platform.
 The name comes from the time when actual miners used actual canaries to detect the presence of poisonous gas in the mines.
+Flare's canary network is called [Songbird](#songbird).

 Consensus { #consensus }
 : Algorithm that makes nodes on a blockchain’s network agree on the validity of a given transaction, even if some of the nodes provide invalid transactions or try to disrupt the network (Byzantine Fault Tolerance).

 Coston { #coston }
-: The name given to the Flare public test network launched in January 2021, in remembrance and celebration of a great inventor, Martha J. Coston (1826-1904).
+: The name given to the Flare public [test network](#test_network) launched in January 2021, in remembrance and celebration of a great inventor, Martha J. Coston (1826-1904).

 Cross-chain (or inter-ecosystem) interoperability { #cross_chain }
 : Communication between two or more disparate blockchain ecosystems that are technologically incompatible due to the lack of shared systems, protocols or code (e.g. Ethereum and Solana).